DevExpress-Examples/xaf-how-to-display-an-enumeration-property-as-a-drop-down-box-with-check-boxes/Readme.md

 <p><strong>Scenario:</strong></p>
 <p>There is an enumeration type decorated with the FlagsAttribute, which means that an enumeration can be treated as a set of flags.
 There is also a property of this enumeration type inside the business class.
 This is helpful when several predefined enumeration values can be stored using this data property.
-This example shows how to create an editor to represent such property via an editor with multiple check boxes:</p>
+This example shows how to create an editor to represent such a property via an editor with multiple check boxes:</p>

 ![image](https://user-images.githubusercontent.com/14300209/234846358-4435cbbe-130d-410b-9958-fb8450a11480.png)